TranBreana011/python-learning-journal/week7_reflections.md

 - need two different types of empty values:
     - Null - never been used before
     - Deleted - element previously existed here
+    - if we reach null then we know that whatever we are looking for never existed

 Clustering: where a bunch of similar values wind up colliding in a particular location, creating further risk of collisions Clustering is a sign of a bad hash function or a bad collision resolution method

+Step 1: remove (ant)
+Step 2: get (ape)